btran1113/Linear-Regression-Model-Selection/README.md

 # Linear-Regression-Model-Selection
-Minimize Cp values and predicted residual error sum of squares to improve model's predictive ability for fuel efficiency (miles per gallon) in USA, Japan, and Germany using Least-angle regression (Lars).
+Minimize Mallows' Cp values and predicted residual error sum of squares (PRESS) to improve model's predictive ability for fuel efficiency (miles per gallon) in USA, Japan, and Germany using Least-angle regression (Lars).